Timsto/timsto.github.io/_posts/2022-06-22-ConnectinToAzure.md

 # The different Connection Methods

 !
-Please remender that some Method will not work because of MFA interactions.
+Please remember that some Method will not work because of MFA interactions.

 !
 Tested with Posh 5 and Posh 7

+---
 ## Connect-AzAccount

 ### Connection via UserName + Password